pouriyajamshidi/tcping/README.md

 * Assess latency of your network.
 * Show min/avg/max probes latency.
 * Monitor and audit your peers network.
-* Calculate total up or downtime.
+* Calculate total up or downtime when conducting a maintenance.
-* Make sure a host is up in environments that ping is blocked.
+* An alternative to `ping` in environments that `ICMP` is blocked.
-* etc.

 ## Images